salcedoe/MtMdocs/docs/matlabBasics/Logical.md

            0
      ```

-     'Empty' is not empty -- it is character array with five characters.
+     'Empty' is not empty -- it is a character array with five characters.

      ```matlab linenums="1"
      ischar('1234')